Why data cleaning matters?

 Open-Ended Response Categories:

 Respondents are flagged for exclusion if their open-ended responses meet specified criteria.
-Each category can require a minimum number of flagged data points for exclusion.-
+Each category can require a minimum number of flagged data points for exclusion.

-Generic Answer
+- Generic Answer

-Bad Language
+- Bad Language

-No Information
+- No Information

-Duplicate Respondent
+- Duplicate Respondent

-Duplicate Answer
+- Duplicate Answer

-Nonsense
+- Nonsense

-Wrong Language
+- Wrong Language

-Wrong Topic
+- Wrong Topic

-AI Generated Answer
+- AI Generated Answer

 What is the outcome of the cleaning process?

 The cleaning process classifies each response as either Included or Excluded, with clear reasons provided for exclusions.
 This ensures transparency and highlights areas that may require further attention or adjustments.
+Reasons for Exclusion (only one needs to be true):- ReDem Score Threshold: Respondent’s ReDem Score is below the default (60) or a custom threshold.

 - Open-Ended Score Threshold: Respondent’s OES is below the default (40) or a custom threshold.